scionproto/scion/doc/ControlPlanePKI.md

 A TRC update must be distributed amongst all authoritative ASes in that ISD, and they must switch to it as the latest version in a synchronized fashion.
-I.e. when querying two distinct authoritative ASes for the latest TRC version, they must reply with the same version modulo some miner clock skew.
+I.e. when querying two distinct authoritative ASes for the latest TRC version, they must reply with the same version modulo some minor clock skew.

 ASes inside that ISD must only announce the new TRC after the authoritative ASes have switched their view of the latest TRC version.
 This can easily achieved by having authoritative ASes switch the